A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Optimize Marketing Spend

-If you improve your conversion rate, you can make every dollar spent on marketing more effective, leading to better overall performance.
+Improving your conversion rate makes every dollar spent on marketing more effective, leading to better overall performance.

 A person working on a laptop with graphs displayed on the screen.